 5. Don’t overspend

-Expenses are an important factor in any business, and you should keep them low, at least until you start getting some income.
+Expenses are an important factor in any business, and you should keep them low – at least until you start getting some income.
 So, getting affordable hosting with free domain registration is a good starting point.
-We can recommend Bluehost; it is affordable and dependable.
+We recommend Bluehost for this purpose.
+It is both affordable and dependable.

 As you can see, choosing a good name for your domain is not that hard as long as you do your research.
 Choose a user-friendly name that’s easy to spell and remember, while also being unique and relevant to your brand.